People

 Thesis title: Characterization of the distribution of Capicua protein in the pea aphid.

-Earned a masters degree in Public Health at Columbia University, with a focus on epidemiology, and is currently working as a research analyst at New York University’s School of Medicine.
+Earned a Masters of Public Health in Columbia University, with a focus on epidemiology, and is currently working as a Senior Analytic Solutions Manager at Flatiron Health.

 Xingtao (Ariel) Zhou (Summer 2013 – Spring 2014)